Ohio Car Accident Lawyer

 A Long History in Ohio

-GBM Law was established over 30 years ago, and has continually been devoted to protecting the rights of Ohioans.
+GBM Law was established over 40 years ago, and has continued to be devoted to protecting the rights of Ohioans.
 Our case results include more than $200 million recovered for our clients, including courtroom verdicts and policy limits settlements for car accident victims, and their family members.
 Unlike some “settlement mill” firms that settle cases early and quickly, we invest in our cases and prepare each one to be ready for trial, if needed.
 We get to know our clients and the unique physical and emotional needs their cases presents, and also how their injuries will affect them over the course of a lifetime.
 Some people are able to return to work, are unable to perform normal job duties, or can only work in a limited capacity all of which equate to lost wages and earning capacity.
 In some cases, people incur significant medical bills, or may require future treatment or surgeries.
 An in-depth and custom-tailored approach to working up every case ultimately means a better result for our clients.

 Free Consultation with an Ohio Car Accident Attorney